yuhengr/tp/docs/team/hongyijie06.md

     - **Credits:** Watched a [YouTube tutorial](https://youtu.be/QEF62Fm81h4?si=GPR9-J0K1zdsS588) on how to use timer and timer task abstract classes in the Java library.
 - **Enhancement of Existing features: Integration using UI of pause feature when starting a new session** (e.g. [#84](https://github.com/AY2324S2-CS2113-F15-1/tp/pull/84))
     - **What it does:** Users get to decide if they want to continue their previous session
-    - **Justification:** Users do not feel so restricted with the freedom of choice to start a new session.
-      This allows users to better take charge of their learning to create a more flexible experience.
 - **Enhancement of Existing features: access to solutions and explanations only after attempting** (e.g. [#44](https://github.com/AY2324S2-CS2113-F15-1/tp/pull/44))
     - **Justification:** Allows the user to practice active recall to attempt the questions first rather than taking a passive approach to solely read the solutions and explanations in their revision.
 ### Contributions to the UG